Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesTo get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
-The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
-The primary parts of the form are relatively easy involving simple fill in the blanks information.
-The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
-There are many rules regarding the manner of what should be provided.
+Starting a lawsuit in Small Claims Court requires the preparation of, and issuance of, a Plaintiff's Claim document.
+The Plaintiff's Claim is a form, known as Form 7A, and is available online.
+The main parts of the Form 7A document are quite easy to complete as such simply involves filling in a few blanks of information.
+The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, if any.
+There are various rules regarding the extent of information that is required.
 The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.

-• What if I lose the case?
+- What if I lose?

-• What if I get a name wrong?
+- What if I get the name of someone wrong?

-• What if the case becomes more complicated than originally expected?
+- What if the case becomes more complicated than first expected?

 The concerns listed above, among others, should be very carefully reviewed before bringing a lawsuit.
 Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.